lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

 Anisotropic barostats adjust the dimensions independently, which is generally suitable for a solid phase.

+Run the simulation using LAMMPS.
+From the ``Charts`` window, the temperature evolution can be observed, showing that it closely follows the desired annealing procedure.
+The evolution of the box dimensions over time confirms that the box deformed during the last stage of the simulation.
+After the simulation completes, the final LAMMPS topology file called **generate.data** will be located next to **generate.lmp**.

 .. figure:: figures/GCMC-dimension-dm.png
     :class: only-dark
     :alt: Temperature and density of the silicon